Raabi91/moonraker-telegram/README.md

 Update 03.02.2021
 - New install script
-- Add option to disable commands in config (you will see this after you have execute the new install script)
+- Add option to disable all commands in config (you will see this after you have execute the new install script)

 until now we supported:
 - Print start